livewire-group/livewire-website/content/news/livewire-announces-new-executive-appointments-to-support-rapid-global-expansion.md

 ---
-title: "Livewire announces new executive appointments to support rapid global expansion "
+title: Livewire, global gaming marketing & gametech scale-up announces new executive appointments to support rapid global expansion
 date: 2022-11-21T22:53:13.266Z
 description: Australian-founded gaming marketing and gametech company, Livewire has appointed its new senior executive team to lead its global operations